 The Marfield Prize

-The Marfield Prize, also known as the National Award for Arts Writing, recognizes the author of an outstanding nonfiction book about the visual, literary, media, or performing arts.
-This $10,000 prize is designed to recognize excellence in arts writing for a broad audience and is one of the highest monetary awards for a single-author book.
+The Marfield Prize, sponsored by the Arts Club of Washington, recognizes the author of an outstanding nonfiction book about the arts published in 2020.
+This $10,000 prize is designed to highlight excellence in arts writing for a general audience.

 - Rachel Corbett for You Must Change Your Life: The Story of Rainer Maria Rilke and Auguste Rodin (W. W. Norton & Company: 2016)